mgechev/blog.mgechev.com/_drafts/angular2-hot-loader-hot-loading-tooling.md

 Although hot loading seems super amazing it looks like a hacky solution to a real problem to me.
 For sure there's much more work to be done in both react-hot-loader and angular2-hot-loader but for sure we're going in the right direction!

-The Angular 2 hot loader is pretty much work in progress so be tunned!
+The Angular 2 hot loader is pretty much work in progress so be tunned for more functional version which I'll publish on npm!
 Meanwhile, take a look at the book I'm working on ["Switching to Angular 2"](https://www.packtpub.com/web-development/switching-angular-2).